-o->alt = &&P_q_1_C4;
+'''

+o\rightarrow alt = \&\&P_q_1_C4;

+'''

 Execution Control The call and execute instructions are responsible for predicate calling, in effect jumping to the appropriate place in the code where to start executing the called predicate.
-They also need to setup a return address for when this predicate is done executing.
+They also need to setup a return address where to get back to when this predicate finishes execution.
 This is accomplished by emiting a C label and configuring the current AND-box continuation to that label, using GCC's label address extension.
 With this, once the called predicate is done, it will proceed to whatever AND-continuation is available in its AND-box, in effect returning here and resuming execution.
 The difference between call and execute is precisely what to do after the called predicate is done with.
 Whereas in the former case, it simply continues executing whatever is left in the current predicate, the latter means this was the last goal in the current clause and it should look for a continuation above, in the Prolog execution chain.
 Here's how the call instruction is translated to C: For example, the pattern of code generated for calling the goal q(X) in our example is: